 Though DAST is a great option for testing, it does come with some downsides:

-• False positives in security testing: DAST can trigger a lot of false positives, creating a lot of work for teams, who have to sift through them all and decide which alerts to pay attention to.
+False positives in security testing: DAST can trigger a lot of false positives, creating significant work for teams, although some modern template-based tools are designed to improve accuracy, leading to zero false positives.

 There are many popular open-source tools you can leverage for DAST analysis.
 Here are a few that are in continuous development: